dimacellist/js_exercise/readme.md

 For any given sentence, reverse the characters of each word in the sentence.
 Please refer to the
 ### triangleCategorization.js

+Function will return the type of the triangle:

+An Equilateral triangle has three equal sides.
+An Isosceles triangle has two equal sides.
+A Scalene triangle has no equal sides.

 ## Number 3: Linked List Traversal